nicolas/bime-api/README.md

 Output format
 -------------

 We support JSON for serialization of data.
-Our format is to have no root element and we use snake\_case to describe attribute keys.
 This means that you have to send `Content-Type: application/json; charset=utf-8` when you're POSTing or PUTing data into Bime.

 Use HTTP caching